Mentec

 Mentec International Ltd was founded in 1978 and initially focused on the development of monitoring and control software and systems.
 It was a significant Digital Equipment Corporation (DEC) reseller and OEM in Ireland.
 Mentec Computer Systems Limited was a subsidiary of Mentec Limited that repackaged PDP-11 processors.
 Mentec Inc. was a US-based subsidiary of Mentec Limited.
 In the early 1980s it had a range of remote terminal units based on the SBC/11-21 (Falcon).

-Once the DEC J-11 PDP-11 processor chip set became available in 1982 Mentec commenced the design of its first PDP-11 single board computer, the M70.
+Once the DEC J-11 PDP-11 processor chip set became available in 1982 Mentec commenced the design of its first PDP-11 single-board computer, the M70.

-In 1994 Digital transferred the PDP-11 operating systems to Mentec Inc.
+In 1994 DEC transferred the PDP-11 operating systems to Mentec Inc.

 Product range

 M70

 The M70 was developed between 1982 and 1984.
 It was a quad Q-bus module based on the J-11 chipset incorporating onboard ECC DRAM, bootstrap EPROMs and 4 serial lines implemented using DEC DC319 DLART chips.